vithursana/vithursana/README.md

 **Software Engineer (Developer)**

-I'm a medical engineering student graduate who loves coding and comes up with creative solutions!
+I'm a medical engineering student who loves coding and comes up with creative solutions!
 All projects have an unique spin to make them stand out from other projects.

 ---